10 Common FAFSA Mistakes to Avoid

-Not Using the IRS Data Retrieval Tool (IRS DRT)
+Not Using the IRS Data Retrieval Tool (DRT)

 One of most difficult parts about filling out the FAFSA form is entering the financial information.
-But thanks to a partnership with the IRS, students and parents who are eligible can automatically transfer necessary 2020 tax information into the 2022–23 FAFSA form using the IRS DRT.
-It’s the fastest, most accurate way to enter your tax return information into the FAFSA form, so if you’re given the option to “LINK TO IRS” button, take advantage of it!
+But thanks to a partnership with the IRS, students and parents who are eligible can automatically transfer necessary 2021 tax information into the 2023–24 FAFSA form using the IRS DRT.
+It’s the fastest, most accurate way to enter your tax return information into the FAFSA form, so if you’re given the option to “Proceed to the IRS” button, take advantage of it!

 Not Reading Definitions Carefully

 When it comes to completing the FAFSA form, you’ll want to read each definition and each question carefully.
 Sometimes the FAFSA form is looking for very specific information that may not be obvious.

 Here are some items that have very specific (but not necessarily intuitive) definitions according to the FAFSA form: